 I smiled with pure admiration for the child.

 Then Ezekial did something extraordinary.
-He threw his body across the stairs, grabbing the bannister with both hands to block the exit.
-He began to whisper at Caesar, and I leaned in close thinking, if he is saying something to comfort, I am going to stop this thing cold.
-But even as his body plainly said please don’t do this, his mouth spitefully whispered ‘Ha ha!
+He threw his body across the stairs, grabbing the banister with both hands to block the exit.
+He began to whisper at Caesar, and I leaned in close, thinking, if he is saying something to comfort, I am going to stop this thing cold.
+But even as his body plainly said please don’t do this, his mouth spitefully whispered, ‘Ha ha!
 You go away!
 Ha ha!’

-I stepped back and said to Caesar ‘This is not your fault!’
-He cried ‘Then send the other boy away!’
-Peter pried Ezekial off the bannister and Caesar was carried out.
+I stepped back and said to Caesar, ‘This is not your fault!’
+He cried, ‘Then send the other boy away!’
+Peter pried Ezekial off the banister and Caesar was carried out.
 I walked outside and watched as Peter put the sobbing little boy into the woman’s giant SUV.
 Behind me Ezekial was dancing behind the screen door, incoherently taunting me as he sobbed too, breathless with rage and remorse.

 I know how foolish this sounds.
 I know how foolish it is.
 But I needed to reach for something with a loving touch.
 I needed to reach even if nothing was physically there within my grasp.
 I needed to reach even if I touched darkness and sorrow.
 And so I did it.
 I asked Peter to do it too.
 We would go to churches and kneel on pews and pray for Gattino.
 We were not alone; the pews were always full of people, old, young, rich and poor, of every nationality, all of them reaching, even if nothing was physically there.
 ‘Please comfort him, please help him,’ I asked.
 ‘He’s just a little thing.’
 Because that was what touched me: not the big idea of tragedy, but the smallness and tenderness of this bright, lively creature.
 From Santa Annunziata, Santa Croce and Santa Maria Novella, we sent messages to and for our cat.